L3DEVIL/VphonegagaInject/README.md

 ### Can I compile this project on Android using AIDE or other apps?

-Likely yes and no, but we don't support compiling projects on Android device.
+Likely yes and no, but we don't support compiling project on Android device.
 Please do not ask for help

 ### How can I соntact you?
-After you readed everything, you can соntact me.
+You can соntact me via Tеlеgram @ThеᒪGᒪ or Disсоrd ᒪGᒪ#1066

 Newbies who do not understand anything should NOT соntact me.
 You will be blocked if you ask/beg me to teach/spoonfeed.
 Don't assume i'm a teacher, i'm NOT a teacher :P

-Speak english only
+Speak english only please

-- Tеlеgram: @ThеᒪGᒪ
-- Disсоrd: ᒪGᒪ#1066

 ### Can you help me mod (name of game) or can you do mod service?